The performance management process in most organizations tends to be broken.

 - Continuous feedback tools: Facilitates real-time feedback between managers, peers, and teams.

-- Performance reviews: Supports customizable performance review cycles, including self-assessments and 360-degree feedback.
+- Performance reviews: Supports customizable performance review cycles, including self-assessments, 360-degree feedback, and useful performance review phrases and performance review questions.

 - Feedback, analytics, and reporting: Provides insight to help capture feedback, identify trends, and make informed decisions around performance management